 The Sacraments bring us face to face with God.
 We don't literally "see" God in a visual way, but we know he is with us and loves us.
 We call this relationship with God grace.
 We encounter grace most fully in the Sacraments.
 Through grace we participate in God's divine life, the life of the Trinity.
 It is pure love between the Father and the Son poured out to us by the Holy Spirit.
-When we celebrate Sacraments with the required disposition, an attitude of openness to God's love, we are able to recognize his presence more clearly.
+When we celebrate the Sacraments with the required disposition, an attitude of openness to God's love, we are able to recognize his presence more clearly.
 The Sacraments truly make present the graces that they signify.
 For example, in Baptism, the person really becomes a new creation.

 The Sacraments are gifts from Christ, who instituted them.
-The Gospels show us how he established the meaning of each Sacrament and commissioned his disciples the celebrate them.
+The Gospels show us how he established the meaning of each Sacrament and commissioned his disciples to celebrate them.

 The Sacraments fall into three categories:

-1. Baptism, Confirmation, and the Eucharist are the Sacraments of Christian Initiation because they are the foundation of Christian life.
-Baptism is the first Sacrament celebrated because it makes us members of Christ and part of the Church.
-Confirmation strengthens us and is necessary to complete baptismal grace.
+- 1. Baptism, Confirmation, and the Eucharist are the Sacraments of Christian Initiation because they are the foundation of Christian life.
+Baptism is celebrated first because it makes us members of Christ and part of the Church (John 3:5 and Matthew 28:19).
+Confirmation strengthens us and is necessary to complete baptismal grace (Acts of the Apostles 8:14-17).
 The Eucharist nourishes us with Christ's Body and Blood and completes Christian initiation.
-It is the high point of Christian life and all the Sacraments are oriented toward it.

-Anointing of the Sick and Penance and Reconciliation are the Sacraments of Healing because through them the Church continues Jesus' mission to heal and forgive sins.
+It is the high point of Christian life and all the Sacraments are oriented toward it (Matthew 26:26-28; Mark 14:22-24; Luke 22:14-20; and John, chapter 6). - 2.
+Anointing of the Sick and Penance and Reconciliation are the Sacraments of Healing because through them the Church continues Jesus' mission to heal and forgive sins (James 5:14-15 and John 20:22-23). - 3.
 Holy Orders and Matrimony are the Sacraments at the Service of Communion.
-These Sacraments contribute to the Church's mission primarily through service to others.
+These Sacraments contribute to the Church's mission primarily through service to others (Matthew 16:18-19; Matthew 28:19-20; Mark 3:14-19; Matthew 19:1-15; and John 2:1-11).

+onnection

-Jesus of Neversih
+Jesus of Nazareth

-It was Jesus of Nazareth who called Zacchaeus down from the tree.
-Jesus wasn't just a regular guy passing through Jericho, but he may have looked like one.
+It was Jesus of Nazareth, son of Joseph and Mary, who called Zacchaeus down from the tree.
+Jesus wasn't just an ordinary guy passing through Jericho, even though he may have looked like one.
 He had a human nature, like ours.
-He experienced pain and joy.
+He experienced pain, joy, loneliness, and love.
 He laughed and cried.
-He went through childhood and all the periods of human development, like us.
-We can imagine him as a child hanging out with friends and learning carpentry from Joseph.
+He went through childhood, adolescence, and all the periods of human development, like us.
+We can imagine him as a youth hanging out with friends and learning carpentry from Joseph.

-Jesus is fully man, like all of us, except he did not sin.
-But that's not all.
-There is much more to understanding Jesus' identity.
+Jesus is fully human, like all of us, except he did not sin.
+But there is much more to understanding Jesus' identity.
 He is a divine Person, the second Person of the Trinity, who took on a human nature.
 That doesn't mean he is half man and half God.
 "He became truly man while remaining truly God.
 Jesus Christ is true God and true man" (Catechism of the Catholic Church [CCC], 464).